 Recently, the Covid-19 crisis provided the community to show its true mettle.
 Our response was emphatic.
 No boy was going to be left behind.
 We provided Key Worker provision and a depth and range of online and live learning to raise the bar in each and every area of academics.
 Likewise with wellbeing, we provided enhanced support, both 1:1 and for groups, wherever needed.
 We had all our year groups back and in safety as soon as we could re-open.
 Externally validated assessment shows our boys are still significantly ahead of national standards, even after this challenging year.
 We have kept our wider community with us all the way, whether it was using our design and tech lab to produce PPE for our local hospital, or supporting local charities.
 The quality and clarity of our communication has been appreciated by our parents during these challenging times and if you click here you can read some of the wonderful comments they shared with me.

 Our academic success and scholarship rates have remained exceptional.
-This year our boys received a staggering 27 grammar school offers.
+This year our boys received a phenomenal 27 grammar school offers.
 At Homefield we produce well-rounded boys who go on to some of the very best senior schools in the country.
 Personal interests and passions are cultivated; whether they are artistic, linguistic, sporting or social.

 We challenge our boys and are very ambitious for each and every one of them.
 These expectations are not around undue pressure to pass exams.
 We encourage a young 'renaissance man’, that enlightened individual who "can do all things if he will".
 Depth and breadth are baked into our mix, all the way from our Pre-Prep right up to our teenage boys.
 ‘Creative’ subjects, like music flourish, but so do creative mind-sets and attitudes toward learning, questioning, toward being inquisitive and inventive.